-This new text bomb crashes most Mac and iOS apps with a single unicode symbol
+This new text bomb crashes most Mac and iOS apps with a single Unicode symbol

 TechCrunch has learned of a potentially serious new bug affecting a wide range of Apple devices.

-During their development work on an international news feed, software engineers at Aloha Browser discovered two unicode symbols in a non-English language that can crash any Apple device that uses Apple’s default San Francisco font.
+During their development work on an international news feed, software engineers at Aloha Browser discovered two Unicode symbols in a non-English language that can crash any Apple device that uses Apple’s default San Francisco font.
 The bug instigates crashes on iPhones, iPads, Macs and even Watch OS devices that display text containing the symbol on their screens.

 When one of the two symbols is displayed in an app, the software crashes immediately.
 In many cases, the app cannot be reopened and must be reinstalled.
 TechCrunch was able to recreate this behavior on two iPhones running an older version of iOS, one iPhone running iOS 11.2.5 and a MacBook Pro running High Sierra.